mkbabb/parse-that/docs/tranches/B/coordination/NOVELTY-PASS-REGISTRY-AND-EXPERIMENT-LAW-2026-08-01.md

 | `N3.O` | parser owner, agglomeration | all sealed N2/N3 evidence | KEEP/FOLD/MOVE/SPLIT/PRUNE, gaps, convergence | `BLOCKED ON N3` |
 | `L1`–`L3`, Clean A/B | existing performance-law authority | only immutable admitted novelty evidence | law selection or no-runtime result | `UNCHANGED; 0/5 PER FAMILY` |

-No prototype task or evidence root is created by this packet.
-Exactly one formation-only N-IETM integration experiment may be authorized only after the clean N1-A4 semantic correction and prior-art adjudication share a committed pin.
+This packet creates no task or evidence root.
+N1-A4 and the prior-art adjudication are committed together at `81b2a0aacebc126ac1a093407cb2e24ed5d78ee8`.
+Exactly one formation-only N-IETM integration experiment is active on the pre-existing Luna task named above.
 N-DNF and N-WRR cannot start merely because they have
 names: their source-only non-isomorphism proofs are born-RED.
 N-GLL is a one-probe falsifier, not a portfolio center, and has no current dispatch.